Entrance Access Solutions offers a wide variety of access control systems and devices which include a number of solutions such as:

 What information do you need in order to give me a quote?

 In order for Entrance Access Solutions to give you a quick price estimate we only need to understand a couple of basic pieces of information.

 - What is the door going to be used for?

 - What type of door do you currently have? (timber, aluminium etc.)

 - What is the size of the door?

 - What security features do you require?

 - Are there any restrictions we should be aware of?

-Certain lock will only work on certain doors.
-For example, a mag lock requires a minimal clearance in height because a mag lock hangs off the transom of the door.
+Certain locks will only work on certain doors.
+For example, a mag lock requires a minimal clearance in height as it hangs from the transom of the door.
 But generally speaking, it just depends on what application you are looking for.
 Access Control Systems can generally be quoted on without the need for an on-site inspection.

 If you would like a FREE no-obligation quote specifically tailored to your requirements, then please get in touch to find out what Entrance Access Solutions can do for you.